yatt-code/claimbot/docs/01-brs-claimbot.md

 - ✅ **Export functionality** for monthly summaries (Excel/CSV format)
 - ✅ **User and role management** system
 - ✅ **Comprehensive audit logging** for all system actions
+- ✅ **Location and mileage calculation system** with Google Maps integration

 ### Out of Scope (MVP)
 - ❌ Integration with external payroll systems